FACT-Finder-Web-Components/magento2-module/README.md

 **Note:** that is a server side communication option: Web Components behaviour won't be affected.

 ![Main Settings](docs/assets/general-settings.png "Main Settings")

+#### FACT-Finder version
+From version 2, the module supports both `7.3` and `NG`.
+If you use lower version, please install [NG submodule](https://github.com/FACT-Finder-Web-Components/magento2-ffng-module)

 #### Server Side Rendering
 That option enables Server Side Rendering (SSR) for `ff-record-list` element on category and search result pages.